 In addition, there’s a fourth operation, which is relatively rare but still needs to be implemented.
 If the node being examined is already in the OPEN set (which happens frequently), and if its

 f) and re-inserting it.
-These two steps may be optimized into one that moves the node.
+These two steps may be optimized into an increase-priority operation that moves the node (this is also called decrease-key).

 The simplest data structure is an unsorted array or list.
 Membership test is slow, O(F) to scan the entire structure.
 Insertion is fast, O(1) to append to the end.
-Finding the best element is slow, O(F) to scan the entire structure.
-Removing the best element is O(F) for arrays and O(1) for linked lists.
-The adjust operation is O(F) to find the node and O(1) to change its value.
+Remove-best element is slow, O(F) to scan the entire structure, then O(1) to remove it.
+Although removing an element from an array is usually O(F), in this case we can swap the best element with the last element, then remove the last element.
+The increase-priority operation is O(F) to find the node and O(1) to change its value.

 Searching an unsorted linked list is slow.
 We can make that faster if we use a skip list instead of a linked list.
 With a skip list, membership is fast if you have the sort key: O(log F).
 Insertion is O(1) like a linked list if you know where to insert.
 Finding the best node is fast if the sort key is

 f, O(1), and removing a node is O(1).
-The adjust operation involves finding a node, removing it, and reinserting it.
+The increase-priority operation involves finding a node, removing it, and reinserting it.

 If we use skip lists with the map location as the key, membership is O(log F), insertion is O(1) after we’ve performed the membership test, finding the best node is O(F), and removing a node is O(1).
 This is better than unsorted linked lists in that membership is faster.